ImageMagick/Usage-Markdown/color_mods/index.md

 >
 > Where $\alpha$ is the threshold level, and $\beta$ the contrast factor to be applied.
 >
-> Here is a alternate version of the formula using intermediate variables.
+> Here is an alternate version of the formula using intermediate variables.
 >
 > $$
 > \begin{array}{l}